Winter of 1894–95 in the United Kingdom: February 1895

 The average monthly temperature was −1.8 C, the second-coldest February ever recorded, whilst the minimum temperature with the clear skies of −5.1 C is the lowest for any month since records began in 1878.

+In the rural village of Ballyknockan in the Wicklow Mountains in Ireland, the end of February 1895 brought severe snowstorms:

+There was a man named Ned Artery who died at the beginning of the storm.
+He had to be waked for three days and three nights.
+On the fourth day, the storm ceased and a few of the strong men brought him over three miles to the cemetery and buried him there.
+No sooner was he buried than the storm arose and overtook the men and they had to take shelter with the neighbours.
+Some of the people had up to twenty guests in their house with them, who could not get home for three or four weeks...
+The storm will also be remembered for many years because a lot of sheep-men had great hardship trying to save their sheep.
+The men would get a long pole and run in down through the drifts for 14 to 20 feet deep and the dogs would smell down and if there was a sheep in the drift the dogs would scratch the snow to give warning to their masters...
+This storm lasted from February to June on the hollows of the high mountains, and for six weeks on low land.

 Thaw

 As the high began to slip westwards, milder Atlantic air slowly encroached and temperatures crept above freezing for the first time in a few weeks; London had its first frost-free night on the 21st for three weeks.
 Maxima were finally returning to close to normal by the end of the month.
 March 1895, however, had another cold snap during the first week with heavier snow showers than observed during the coldest periods four weeks beforehand, but a more permanent thaw took place from the second week without major flooding.